 Fundamental # 3: There’s a new normal in hockey.

-If you are a traditionalist, there’s no need to be alarmed.
+If you’re a traditionalist, there’s no need to be alarmed.
 The fundamentals of skills, speed, and “compete” are still being developed.
 They are simply being developed a bit differently.

 LTPD gets kids doing the right things at the right ages so they can have fun, love hockey, and become complete players.
 The first step is developing physical literacy, which begins by learning a wide variety of fundamental skills such as running, throwing, catching, and jumping.
 To develop these skills, from an early age our kids benefit from playing many different sports and activities, not just hockey.

-Hockey parents, check your fitness now against these three fundamentals.
-We’ve got a long season in front of us.
+Hockey parents, check your “conditioning” against these three fundamentals.
+Get fit as we’ve got a long season in front of us.
+Enjoy!